 A reception for the Rev. Loyse Clay, who is moving to St. Louis this month to be with his family, will be held at 9:30 a.m.
 Sunday in the parlor of the First United Methodist Church, 2123 Forest Ave.

 Jennifer Jones, patient services manager of the Leukemia & Lymphoma Society, Wichita, will be the guest speaker at the next Touched By Cancer Support Group meeting, set for 5:45 p.m.
 Tuesday, April 17, at the Heartland Cancer Center.

 Andrea L. Trevino, 35, of Great Bend was taken to Clara Barton Hospital by Ellinwood Emergency Medical Service following an injury accident Tuesday afternoon one mile west of Ellinwood.

-Barton Community College's Silver Cougar Club is offering a chance to learn all about Microsoft Word with a course scheduled for 1-4 p.m. on Wednesdays, March 7 through April 11, at the Great Bend One Stop Center, 1025 Main St. in room D-107.
+Microsoft Excel is arguably the most widely used software in the entire world to create, view and otherwise utilize spreadsheets, and Barton Community College's Silver Cougar Club is offering a chance to learn all about it with a course scheduled for 1-4 p.m. on Wednesdays, April 18 through May 30 at the Great Bend One Stop Center, 1025 Main St. in room D-107.